 This page provides information about over-the-air antennas, the CTA’s color-coded labeling standard for classifying antennas, and how AntennaWeb may be used to determine the outdoor antenna type that matches your viewing interests.

-Optimum reception relies on a clear, unobstructed line of sight between the antenna and the local towers.
-The quality of broadcast TV reception is determined by your location in relation to the broadcasters' transmitters, the intervening terrain, the size and type of antenna being used, its height above ground level and, if it is a directional antenna, which direction it is aimed.
+Optimum television reception relies on a clear, unobstructed line of sight between the antenna and the local towers.
+The quality of broadcast TV reception via an antenna is determined by a wide range of factors.
+They include:

 To simplify choosing the correct outdoor antenna, the CTA (Consumers Technology Association) has created a color-coded labeling standard for classifying antennas by type.
 Within each color code, the features, designs and prices of antennas will vary greatly between models and manufacturers, but the standard ensures that all models within a given color will have similar reception qualities.